gpsportsclub20/Vir_Pro/source/03_Gallery/Gallery.rst

       * Accelerating engineering analysis
       * Automating data visualisation.

-However, it is should be stressed that Python and any other programming languages should only be used as a
+However, it should be stressed that Python and any other programming languages should only be used as a
-      * **Complementary tool** to automate repetive work flows.
+      * **Complementary tool** to automate repetitive work flows.

 Manual review of automated coding results **must be carried out** to ensure
       * Sound and sensible engineering outputs.